Sorry, you need to enable JavaScript to visit this website.

 Description

-Founded by Laurie Clémence, Denude Magazine is both a print publication and a curated, non-mass e-commerce platform.
-Every clothing and jewellery item offered is hand-selected in alignment with the United Nations Sustainable Development Goals.
-This ensures that customers can shop with confidence, knowing each piece meets high standards of environmental and ethical responsibility, with no need to question its transparency.
+Denude Magazine operates as both a print publication and a curated, non-mass e-commerce and visibility platform.
+Every clothing and jewellery item featured is hand-selected in alignment with the United Nations Sustainable Development Goals, ensuring that customers can engage with fashion that is not only ethically produced, but designed for endurance - materially, culturally, and aesthetically.

 Implementation of the Project/Activity